There are many types of Aloe plants in the world. This article shares some popular Aloe types with pictures for easy identification.

 Arborescens come from various South African regions, Malawi, Mozambique, and Zimbabwe.

 Aloe Maculata comes from Southern Africa.
 They’ve also naturalized throughout parts of Australia.
 The spike-covered leaves secrete a sap that acts like soap-like residue.

 These sand-tolerant and drought-tolerant plants grow best in sunny conditions or partial shade.

 Aloe Brevifolia is a short, tooth-covered plant found in the Western Cape.
-Brevifolia grows slow and in clumps perfect for groundcover in gardens.
+Brevifolia grows slowly and in clumps, perfect for ground cover in gardens.